Revised Standard Version: Second Edition of the New Testament

-On March 15, 1971, the RSV Bible was re-released with the Second Edition of the Translation of the New Testament.
+On March 15, 1971, the RSV Bible was re-released with the Second Edition of the translation of the New Testament.
 Whereas in 1962 the translation panel had merely authorized a handful of changes, in 1971 they gave the New Testament text a thorough editing.
 This Second Edition incorporated Greek manuscripts not previously available to the RSV translation panel, namely, the Bodmer Papyri, published in 1956–61.

 The most obvious changes were the restoration of Mark 16.9-20 (the long ending) and John 7.53-8.11 aka The Pericope Adulterae (in which Jesus forgives an adultress) to the text (in 1946, they were put in footnotes).
 Also restored was Luke 22.19b-20, containing the bulk of Jesus' institution of the Lord's Supper.
 In the 1946-52 text, this had been cut off at the phrase, "This is my body", and the rest had only been footnoted, since this verse did not appear in the original Codex Bezae manuscript used by the translation committee.

 The description of Christ's ascension in Luke 24:51 had the footnote "...and was carried up into heaven" restored to the text.
 Luke 22.43-44, which had been part of the text in 1946–52, was relegated to the footnote section because of its questionable authenticity; in these verses an angel appears to Jesus in Gethsemane to strengthen and encourage Him before His arrest and crucifixion.
 Many other verses were rephrased or rewritten for greater clarity and accuracy.
 Moreover, the footnotes concerning monetary values were no longer expressed in terms of dollars and cents but in terms of how long it took to earn each coin (e. g., the denarius was no longer defined as twenty cents but as a day's wage).
 The Book of Revelation, called "The Revelation to John" in the previous editions, was retitled "The Revelation to John (The Apocalypse)".

 Some of these changes to the RSV New Testament had already been introduced in the 1965-66 RSV Catholic Edition, and their introduction into the RSV itself was done to pave the way for the publication of the Common Bible in 1973.

 The Standard Bible Committee intended to prepare a second edition of the Old Testament, but those plans were scrapped in 1974, when the National Council of Churches voted to authorize a full revision of the RSV.

 Common Bible

-The Common Bible of 1973 ordered the books in a way that pleased both Catholics and Protestants.
+The Common Bible of 1973 ordered the books in a way intended to please both Catholics and Protestants.
 It was divided into four sections: